fluteds/tttools/readme.md

 **Pull Requests**

 Create a `patch` branch to commit against as `dev` is no longer kept up to date.
-I merge my changes against main using a `feature\patch` branch so separate things can be kept isolated.
+I merge my changes against main using a `feature` branch so separate things can be kept isolated.